 Orange County Cost of Adding a Second Story

-The cost of a second story addition in Orange County varies depends on a variety of factors, including quantity of space, labor, layout and design, materials, etc. However, on average, it can cost between $400 and $500 per square foot, with a maximum of $700 per square foot.
+The cost of a second story addition in Orange County varies depending on a variety of factors, including the quantity of space, labor, layout and design, materials, etc. However, on average, it can cost between $400 and $500 per square foot, with a maximum of $700 per square foot.
 The lowest quote you would likely receive in Orange County is $400 per square foot, which equates to approximately $280,000 for a 700-square-foot second-story.
 However, based on the above variables, you may pay up to $500,000 or even more.

 Other price factors include: